Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Not reading old post-mortems.
 Each incident seems new because nobody checks if it happened before.

-Recognising these patterns is step one to doing it well.
+Recognising these patterns is step one.

 The Three Non-Negotiable Elements

-A decent post-mortem has:
+A functional post-mortem has:

 1. A factual timeline of what happened, when, who saw it first, what was done.